Quick Answer

 - Lack of Awareness: Some members may not be fully aware of the due dates, consequences of non-payment, or the importance of maintenance charges, leading to inadvertent defaults.

-- Negligence or Forgetfulness: In some cases, members forget to pay their dues on time or neglect it without any specific reason.
+- Negligence or Forgetfulness: In some cases, members forget to pay their dues on time or neglect them without any specific reason.

 - Disputes with Society Management: Ongoing conflicts between the managing committee and residents can result in members withholding payments as a form of protest or leverage.